What is a strain?

 Participation in certain activities, especially sports, such as football, basketball, soccer, running, dancing, and skiing, and any activity that involves frequently moving or lifting heavy objects

-Reducing your risk of a strain
+How do you reduce your risk of a muscle strain?

 You may be able to lower your risk of developing a strain by: